The lost room

 The lost room continues with some of the themes already addressed in The missing door.
 This time, we find ourselves on a ship at sea, where freedom and entrapment go hand in hand.
 In a labyrinth of rooms and corridors, several stories are told simultaneously.
 Characters seemingly exist in every time and every place.
 At the same time, they are timeless, infinite and boundless.
 In that respect, The lost room could be seen as a melancholic nostalgia for the future.
 Memories are often not a literal reproduction of the past, but instead rely on constructive processes that are sometimes prone to error and distortion.
 We think we remember correctly, but then it turns out we’ve given shape to a story as we see it in present or even future time.
 Thus, present and future events are capable of influencing the past, our memories and ability to remember.

-After celebrating its premiere on October 1, 2015, The lost room toured The Netherlands in the frame of Start Again, a night which also included The missing door and Stop-Motion by Paul Lightfoot and Sol Leon.
+The lost room toured The Netherlands in 2015 with The missing door and Stop-Motion (Paul Lightfoot and Sol Leon) in the frame of Start-Again.
 The Belgian premiere took place on November 28 at deSingel, Antwerp.
 A new soirée composée titled Adrift will travel throughout The Netherlands in 2017 (premiere October, 5th), which shows the complete trilogy of The missing door, The lost room and the new creation.

 Concept & direction Franck Chartier

 Assistant to the director Yi-Chun Liu, Louis-Clément da Costa, Ander Zabala (NDT)